pkpkpk/fress/doc/wasm-guide/1_the_result.md

 ```
 + Any exported functions you wish to transport values to js must always return `*mut u8` in its  return signature

 + These bytes are [forgotten][forgotten] by rust and are effectively owned by the javascript consumer.
 This means that slice of memory is unreachable to the wasm allocator.
 If ownership is not returned to rust, this becomes a leak.

-Ownership can be returned by calling `wasm::fress_dealloc` with the original ptr and length. `fress.wasm/read` (and `call`) does this for you
++ Once javascript is done reading the bytes, ownership can be returned to the rust allocator by calling `wasm::fress_dealloc` with the original ptr and length. `fress.wasm/read` and `fress.wasm/call` do this for you

 <hr>